scrapinghub/portia/README.md

 This will be moved to separate docs - it's currently some notes for developers

-All resources are either under /static/ or /api/.
-All API requests require a project following the API, then the path to the endpoint.
+All resources are either under /static/ or /projects/.

+project creation/deletion/renaming

+New projects can be created by posting to /projects, for example:

 spec

-The project specification is available under /api/PROJECT/spec.
+The project specification is available under /projects/PROJECT_ID/spec.
 The path format mirrors the slybot format documented here: http://slybot.readthedocs.org/en/latest/project.html